-Travelling: if you wish to travel from Estonia to other EU Member States, an ID card is sufficient until 31 March 2020.
-On 1 April 2020 at the latest, the documents must be replaced with a residence card.
+Travelling: if you wish to travel from Estonia to other EU Member States, an Estonian ID card together with UK passport is sufficient until 31 March 2020.
+On 1 April 2020 at the latest, Estonian ID card must be replaced with a residence permit card.

 - If a UK citizen is staying in a foreign country at the moment of the United Kingdom leaving the European Union, he or she can return to Estonia on the basis of a valid travel document (passport) and a document that certifies the right of residence (ID card).
 He or she can apply for an extension of the document that certifies his or her right of residence also at Estonia’s foreign missions.